hungrybeagle/002c-string-variables/README.md

 Objectives:
 * To use mathematical operators with string variables
+* Explore different ways of combining variables and string literals

 Remember, a string variable is one that does not contain numerical values, but instead contains words or collections of symbols.
 Some of the mathematical operators that we can use with numbers can also be used with strings.

 The + sign can be used to join two strings together.
-These can be variables that contain strings or they can be just strings themselves
+These can be variables that contain strings or they can be just strings themselves.
+The joining of two string literals in this way is called "concatenation" or we are "concatenating" these string literals.

 examples:
 ```
 word1 = "Hello"